Name: Daniel Lemire

 When requested to provide a formal bio, I use this paragraph:

 Daniel Lemire has a B.Sc. and a M.Sc. in Mathematics from the University of Toronto, and a Ph.D. in Engineering Mathematics from the Ecole Polytechnique and the Université de Montréal.
 He is a computer science professor at the Data Science Laboratory of the Université du Québec (TELUQ).
 He has also been a research officer at the National Research Council of Canada and an entrepreneur.
-He has written over 45 peer-reviewed publications, including more than 25 journal articles.
+He has written over 50 peer-reviewed publications, including more than 30 journal articles.
 He has held competitive research grants for nearly 20 years.
 He was co-chair of the NSERC computer science committee from 2019 to 2021.
 He serves on the program committees of leading computer science conferences (e.g., ACM CIKM, WWW, ACM WSDM, ACM SIGIR, ACM RecSys).
 His open source software has been used by major corporations such as Google, LinkedIn, Netflix and Facebook.
 In 2020, he received the University of Quebec’s 2020 Award of Excellence for Achievement in Research for his work on the acceleration of JSON parsing.
 He joined the Circle of Excellence of the University of Quebec in 2019.
 His research interests include databases, information retrieval, and high-performance programming.
 He blogs regularly on computer science at http://lemire.me/blog/.

 For academic correspondence, you can use the following address:

 Prof. Daniel Lemire